Congratulations 2026-2027 Board of Governors!

 F. In the event of a single candidate for each position, a secret ballot is not required.
 A “confidence vote,” which consists of a voice vote of “yay” or “nay” for the entire slate of candidates, is sufficient.

-G. The Parliamentarian and two (2) members of the Nominated Committee selected by the Parliamentarian will count the ballots.
+G. The Parliamentarian and two (2) members of the Nominating Committee selected by the Parliamentarian will count the ballots.

 H. Candidates receiving the largest number of votes for office are declared elected.